Report from the Kubernetes Patterns 2nd Edition Reading Group

 • AuthorizationPolicy

-• Regarding secret management, there are many options such as Sealed Secret, Vault, and CSI Driver, but the complexity of operation can be a bottleneck for all of them, and there was agreement that it is an area that "we don't want to do but can't avoid."
+• Regarding secret management, there are plenty of options such as Sealed Secrets, Vault, and CSI Driver, but the complexity of their operation is often a bottleneck, leading to a shared sentiment that it's an area we don't want to deal with but can't avoid.

 • escalate

-Security can be an area that can easily impair the development experience, and drawing the line at what level of protection is always a difficult issue.
-This was a good opportunity to stop and think about security, which tends to be put off.
+Security can sometimes detract from the development experience, and drawing the line on what to protect is always a difficult challenge.
+This was a good opportunity to pause and think about security, which is often put on the back burner.

 Part 6